 - Mathematical Calculations: Python is widely used to handle complex mathematical operations and handle massive data.

-- Rapid Development: We can use Python for rapid prototyping or development of software ready for production.
+- Rapid Development: We can use Python for rapid prototyping or the development of software ready for production.

 Many people wonder whether Python is a compiled language or an interpreted language.
 Let us delve deeper into this concept by first explaining what the two terms mean.